 He loaded the rifle with fervor and stood still for what seemed to be a lifetime.

 “You don’t stand a chance.
 We have the weapons, and the will to make a difference.
 The time of old is over.
 You will die today,” chanted the deep and exhilarated youthful voices.

 “I have lost.
 Wherever I turn, the gates are shut.
 But that does not matter.
 In my ultimate defeat I will have the consolation of winning the battle over myself.
 I will not be the author of any more pain.
 I repudiate violence.
 I’m coming Evelyn.”

+The door was no more.
+Armed men and women were storming in.
+George hurriedly scribbled his last words.
 “It has been said that democracy is the worst form of government, except for all others that have been tried. — Winston Churchill.”

 This story takes current political polarization and successfully carries it to its logical and frightening extreme.
 A fine cautionary tale.